HanyuMa/simple_etl/README.md

 This repository contains an ETL (Extract, Transform, Load) application built with Python, Django and Docker.
 The application fetches data from the `data` folder, performs necessary transformations, and loads it into a PostgreSQL database.

+## Why Django and how it works for this project
+1. Django ships with built-in support for PostgreSQL and other databases.
+The actual Django code will be almost identical for different databases.
+We only need to update `DATABASE` settings in `django_project/settings.py` and install the desired database.
+Here, I use `psycopg2-binary` for PostgreSQL.

+2. Django provides web services and makes it simple to create an API that accepts a POST request.

 ## Requirements

 - Docker